-If you are new to snowboarding and snowboarding safety, you are advised to take lessons.
+If you are new to snowboarding, you are advised to take some lessons first.
 Your instructor will safely guide you down gentle slopes until you are ready to take on longer and more challenging pistes.
 You must never venture onto slopes that are too steep or difficult for your snowboarding level.
 This could at the least shatter your confidence, or at the worst, result in grave injury.

 Know your snowboarding runs

 Skiing and snowboarding pistes are color-coded according to their level of difficulty, and it's highly important that you learn these for snowboarding safety purposes:

 Green – these are the easiest runs which are shallow and suitable for beginner snowboarder and skiers.

 Blue – these are quite shallow and are suitable for improving and intermediate level snowboarders and skiers.

 Red – these pistes are quite steep and can be quite narrow.
 They are suited to snowboarders and skiers with substantial experience.